Oregon’s strategy for providing information to decision-makers on the dynamics of child care and education.

 The Oregon Child Care Research Partnership operates as a part of the Family Policy Program of Oregon State University.
 The partnership brings together university-based researchers, state agency early learning staff, the network of child care resource and referral agencies, and child care practitioners.
 The group engages parents in its research activities whenever possible.
 Working together, partners identify research that is needed to support child care decisions, carry out research projects, and disseminate findings.

-References to Publications cited at Roundtable
+Reference to Publication cited at Roundtable